Daughters of the Sacred Heart of Jesus

 Their mission includes missionary work, pastoral ministry, education of youth, care of the sick.

-This religious institute was founded in Bergamo, Italy, in 1831, by Teresa Verzeri and Giuseppe Benaglio.
+This religious institute was founded in Bergamo, Italy, in 1831, by Ignazia Verzeri and Giuseppe Benaglio.

 The sisters have houses in Albania, Argentina, Bolivia, Brazil, Cameroon, Central African Republic, India, Italy and Ivory Coast.
 The Generalate of the Congregation can be found in Rome, Italy.

 On 31 December 2005 there are 595 sisters in 83 communities.